codezero-be/responsive-nav/README.md

 #### Why sub menu's are not collapsed on mobiles without JS... ####

 There was one more issue when not using javascript on mobiles (at least on the Samsung S4).
 If you would open a sub menu in the top level and then touch the next sub menu in the top level, that sub menu would open and the previous one would close.
+(Duh!)

 Unfortunately, there is some kind of delay.
 When the previous menu closes, the one you touched moves upwards.
 However, the phone seems to remember the touch position on the screen and actually activates the link that ends up under your finger.